 Workers’ comp pays lost wages and medical treatment.
 The amount for lost wages should equal 80% of the after-tax average weekly wage.
 Medical treatment is unlimited without any copays or deductibles.

 Injured on lunch break workers’ comp claims in Michigan

 Workplace injuries can occur at any time, including during lunch hours.
 An employee might be injured after a slip and fall in a break room or from an auto accident going to a restaurant.
 We have even seen employees get hurt while physically fighting with a coworker.

-Injured on lunch break workers’ comp claims are divided into two general categories.
-The first category includes injuries that occur while on the employer’s premises during work hours.
-These injuries are generally covered as it is presumed that an employee is in the course of his or her employment.
+In Michigan, injured on lunch break workers’ comp claims are divided into two general categories; on-premises and off-premises.
+The first category, on-premise injuries during work hours are generally covered as it is presumed that an employee is in the course of his or her employment.
 This means lost wages and medical bills should be paid without controversy.